NSF/ANSI Standard 61 Compliant Chloramines Resistant Rubber Compound

-Chloroseal™ is RubberMill’s premier EPDM compound designed to meet the demanding specifications of NSF 61.
-All devices and components that contact drinking water need to be certified under the National Sanitary Foundation Standard 61- Certified Drinking Water System Components.
+Chloroseal™ is RubberMill’s premier EPDM compound designed to meet the requirements of NSF/ANSI standard 61.
 This standard establishes minimum requirements for the control of potential diverse human health effects from products that contact drinking water (potable water).
-Chloroseal™ NSF 61 certification is achieved by testing the compound in hot water (180°F).
-Materials that achieve hot water ratings are also certified for cold water.
+Compliance is achieved by testing the compound in hot water (180°F).
+Materials that achieve hot water ratings are also acceptable for cold water.

-In addition to NSF 61 certification, a rubber component that will be exposed to water supplied by municipalities needs to be chloramines resistant.
+In addition to compliance with the NSF/ANSI standard 61, any rubber component that will be exposed to water supplied by municipalities needs to be chloramines resistant.
 Chlorine is used as a disinfectant in municipal water supplies, It can react with contaminants in the water to form toxic DBP’s (disinfectant by-products).
 Ammonia is frequently added to reduce DBP’s and reacts with the chlorine to form chloramines.
 The chloramines are relatively harmless when consumed by people.
 Unfortunately, chloramines are destructive to common rubber compounds and cause premature sealing failures.
 The American Society for Testing and Materials (ASTM) test method D6284 measures changes in hardness and volume of a rubber compound that is immersed in 50ppm of chloramines.

-RubberMill’s Chloroseal™ compound passes both of these standards to ensure a safe, effective and long lasting molded rubber component.
+RubberMill’s Chloroseal™ compound meets both of these requirements to ensure a safe, effective and long lasting molded rubber component.

 |Property/Test||Standard||ASTM D2000 Std.||Result|